cloudfoundry-samples/ratelimit-service/README.md

 ### Configure limit and duration
-You can also configure the limit and duration by setting the application env vars and restage:
+To override the default limit (10) and duration in seconds (60), you can set the following application env vars and restage:
 ```
+$ cd set-env ratelimiter rate_duration_in_secs 60
 $ cd set-env ratelimiter rate_limit 10
-$ cd set-env ratelimiter rate_duration_in_secs 60
+$ cf env ratelimiter

+User-Provided:
+rate_duration_in_secs: 60
+rate_limit: 10

 $ cd restage ratelimiter
 ```